ChrisCummins/pip-db/Documentation/log/log.md

 -   No news yet on availability of server/IP.
--   Registration of domains can be done whenever (he recommended quiet late, I’ll recommend quite early), small cost will be reimbursed by department.
+-   Registration of domains can be done whenever (he recommended quiet late, I'll recommend quite early), small cost will be reimbursed by department.
--   Refer to Kate for answers on: logbook style (is it for my benefit or assessors’?), the distribution of marks between testing and evaluation, term dates.
+-   Refer to Kate for answers on: logbook style (is it for my benefit or assessors'?), the distribution of marks between testing and evaluation, term dates.
--   ‘Balsamiq’ is a UI prototyping tool which is useful for generating wireframes and mockups.
+-   ‘Balsamiq' is a UI prototyping tool which is useful for generating wireframes and mockups.
 I should look into this.
 -   First iteration of Gantt chart/project plan is lacking in User requirements and risk assessment time.
-More time should be dedicated to this, don’t rush into implementation.
+More time should be dedicated to this, don't rush into implementation.
 Also need to propose a business case (although this will be pretty minimal: more science = better humanity).
--   A proper audit of the previous student’s project should be done and recorded (this can be added to project plan).
-This can be chalked up as “Contextual Investigation”
+-   A proper audit of the previous student's project should be done and recorded (this can be added to project plan).
+This can be chalked up as "Contextual Investigation"
 -   Be more honest in risk assessment.
-Include things like “need to learn PHP”, “I’m a MySQL n00b”, etc.
+Include things like "need to learn PHP", "I'm a MySQL n00b", etc.

 **TODO**